WANGqiqi0301/Hierarchical-Battery-Metadata-Reconstruction/analysis/README.md

 This folder contains post-training analysis scripts for the hierarchical battery passport reconstruction framework.

-The scripts in this folder are **not used for training the main model**.
-Instead, they are used after training to reload trained checkpoints, perform standardized inference, reduce stochastic variation from conditional-flow sampling, and generate the detailed prediction tables and analysis results required by the manuscript.
+The scripts in this folder are **not used to train the main model**.
+Instead, they are used after training to reload trained checkpoints, run standardized inference, reduce stochastic variation from conditional-flow sampling, and generate detailed prediction tables and diagnostic results required by the manuscript figures and supplementary analyses.

-## Why do we need `run_further_analysis_proposed.py`?
+## Purpose of `run_further_analysis_proposed.py`

-The main training script focuses on model optimization and reports the final training/validation/test metrics.
-However, these outputs are not sufficient for manuscript-level analysis for two main reasons.
+The main training script focuses on model optimization and reports final aggregate metrics, such as material-capacity classification accuracy, SOC error and SOH error.
+However, these outputs are not sufficient for manuscript-level analysis.

+A separate further-analysis script is needed for two main reasons.

-First, the proposed framework uses conditional-flow estimators for SOC and SOH reconstruction.
-Unlike a purely deterministic regression head, conditional-flow-based prediction involves sampling.
-Therefore, SOC and SOH predictions may contain stochastic variation when only a small number of Monte Carlo samples is used.
-A separate further-analysis script allows the trained checkpoint to be reloaded and evaluated in a controlled way, with repeated or Monte Carlo sampling used to reduce randomness and obtain more stable prediction results.
+First, SOC and SOH reconstruction in the proposed framework is based on conditional-flow estimators.
+Unlike deterministic regression heads, conditional-flow inference involves Monte Carlo sampling.
+Therefore, SOC and SOH predictions may show stochastic variation if only a small number of samples is used.
+The further-analysis script reloads the fixed trained checkpoint and performs controlled inference so that the prediction results are more stable and consistent with the final evaluation protocol.

-Second, many results required for the manuscript are not produced by the main training script.
-The training code typically reports aggregate metrics, but the figures and supplementary analyses require detailed post-hoc outputs, such as per-sample SOC/SOH predictions, predicted material labels, train/test scatter data, group-wise errors, and downstream diagnostic tables.
-These outputs are better generated after training from the fixed final checkpoint, rather than being mixed into the training loop.
+Second, many manuscript analyses require outputs that are not produced by the main training script.
+The training code mainly reports aggregate metrics, whereas the figures and supplementary analyses require per-sample predictions, predicted material labels, train/test scatter data and other diagnostic tables.
+These outputs are generated after training from the saved checkpoint, rather than being mixed into the training loop.

 In short: